|The Sporting News College Football Yearbook

 Cost is higher (including shipping) when ordered from the web site.

-Overview: Two years ago, The Sporting News merged with Street & Smith.
-The periodical retains the The Sporting News title on the cover, however its format is closer to Street & Smith than to pre-merger The Sporting News.
+Overview: Several years ago, The Sporting News merged with Street & Smith.
+The periodical retained the The Sporting News title on the cover, however its format was closer to Street & Smith than to pre-merger The Sporting News.

-All top 25 teams and some other major teams get two pages of coverage.
-Some teams get one page, some get ½ page, and a few (non-BCS) teams get only 1/3 page.
-TSN has been a slightly below-average predictor over the last 5 years, and also over the last 3 years.
-TSN has inherited Street & Smith's coverage of I-AA; it's better and more extensive than any other major magazine.
+Some top teams two pages of coverage.
+All other AQ teams get one page, some top non-AQ teams (such as Marshall) get a full page.
+A majority of non-AQ teams get ½ page, and some get as little as 1/3 page.
+TSN has been a well below-average predictor over the last three years.
+TSN has inherited Street & Smith's coverage of FCS; it's better and more extensive than any other major magazine.

 Per-conference information: A few paragraphs discussion of the conference race, a predicted order of finish, rating of recruiting classes, and an "all-conference" team.

-National information: there are three-deep all-America lists, plus an "honorable mention" (up to twenty players per position, apparently sorted by ranking since they are not in alphabetical order).
+National information: there are three-deep all-America lists.
 The national preview section includes a top 25 list with a few sentences of commentary per team.

-Division I-AA information: At least one page per I-AA conference, 19 pages total.
+FCS information: One page per FCS conference, 16 pages total.
 The Sporting News also has a few pages for Division II and Division III.